LSF970/git_github_setup/README.md

 - Now send this new data to GitHub
 - `git push -u origin main`
 - `git status` Tells us what will be changed, added, taken out etc.
-- This is change to show pit pull
+- This is change to show git pull
+- To pull from GitHub use `git pull` this will sync any changes you made via the web client to your localhost